 To facilitate workshops and meetings to brief planners and public health officers on emerging opportunities presented by National Planning Policy Framework.

-Development of food policy and planning toolkit & checklist (May-Dec 24)
+Development and launch of food policy and planning toolkit & checklist: https://food-policy-planning.org.uk/

 Insight work in Year 1 of this project illustrated that housing providers can play a central role in tackling food insecurity and promoting healthier diets among their residents.
 We are therefore developing a new workstream for the Project that is aiming to facilitate and galvanise work across the housing sector to promote access to, and consumption of, affordable and healthier food.

 Social housing organisations can play an important role in supporting the well-being of their residents, including addressing food insecurity and promoting healthier diets.
-At this early stage in development of the workstream we are working with social housing providers to gain a ‘snapshot’ current activity being undertaken by social housing organisations that are addressing food insecurity and healthier weight, with an initial findings report to be published in late Summer 2024, and a workshop set to run in early 2025 bringing together housing associations, public health officers and representatives from social supermarkets and associated stakeholders.
+The workstream has already worked with social housing providers to gain a ‘snapshot’ current activity being undertaken by social housing organisations that are addressing food insecurity and healthier weight, with an initial findings report published in late Summer 2024.

 Data from the scoping phase in Year 1, in particular from the focus groups and public survey, highlighted the importance of talking about overweight and obesity in a non-stigmatising way.
 This is an approach that is increasingly being called for within the NHS settings, with a recent report from the APPG for Obesity recommending training for all healthcare professionals to ensure appropriate and correct usage of language regarding obesity and broadening understanding of the causes of obesity.

-This work package will build on initial scoping research undertaken by HEG and will bring together a working group, including patients with lived experience, service leads, and clinicians, to develop and pilot a training programme for healthcare professionals in clinical settings to address the following factors:
+This workstream is building on initial scoping research undertaken by HEG and will bring together a working group, including patients with lived experience, service leads, and clinicians, to develop and pilot a training programme for healthcare professionals in clinical settings to address the following factors:

 Raise awareness of the complex range of factors that influence overweight and obesity